-John W Collins, PhD, MS, RN
+John W Collins, PhD, MS, RN, FTNSS

 Director & Associate Professor, School of Nursing